w3c/sdw-sosa-ssn/ssn/rdf/examples/ACME-Beer-Example.md

 ## Notes on deployment and observation aggregation

 In previous examples, <a href="https://www.w3.org/TR/prov-o/Activity">prov:Activity</a> was used as a means of aggregating results in an archiving reception.
-Other mechanisms exists to define the purpose of the System and to aggregate collections of results within specific contexts.
+Other mechanisms exist to define the purpose of the System and to aggregate collections of results within specific contexts.

 ### Recording data and sensor tasking through sensor deployments